wnabil/ngx-drupal7-services/README.md

 [![npm version](https://badge.fury.io/js/ngx-drupal7-services.svg)](https://badge.fury.io/js/ngx-drupal7-services)

-Angular Drupal 7 Services is a REST client for Angular 2+, which allows you to user predefined functions when communication with Drupal's api endpoints.
+Angular Drupal 7 Services is a REST client for Angular 2+, which allows you to use predefined functions when communication with Drupal's api endpoints.
 Unlike the other project focusing on the same topic, Angular Drupal 7 Services is precisely organized around the [Drupal Services 3.x](https://www.drupal.org/project/services) architecture and naming conventions.

 It optionally provides events next to the common used observable approach.